 Step 4.
 Click on the Reset Device option and the reset process will begin.

 The process we just described is going to be slightly different if you have a Samsung phone, as the reset functions are located in the General Management tab that can be accessed by opening the Settings tab.

-All other differences are most nomenclatural since the feature that starts the hard reset is called Factory Data Reset instead of Erase all data, but they perform the same function.
+All other differences are most nomenclatural since the feature that starts the hard reset is called Erase all data instead of Factory Data Reset, but they perform the same function.
 Like all other Android users, the owners of Samsung devices have to insert the PIN code in order to initiate a hard reset.

 In case an update or malfunctioning software is preventing you from accessing the Settings app and restoring the device to the factory settings, you can use the phone’s hardware to access the Recovery Mode.

 However, you should take into account that your device may be protected by the feature called Factory Reset Protection that was introduced by Google a few years ago with the aim of preventing hard resets of stolen phones.
 Consequently, you will be required to sign-in to your Google account, and if you fail to do so, you won’t be able to finish the setup.

 Here’s how you can restore an Android phone to the factory settings from the Recovery Mode:

 Step 1.
 Make sure that your phone is switched off, and then hold the Power and Volume Down buttons until you see the Start arrow pointing towards the Power button.
 Use the Volume buttons to navigate to the “Recovery Mode” option, and then press the Power button to select it.

 Step 2.
 Your device will reboot, and the ‘No Command’ message will be displayed on the screen.
 You should hold the Power and Volume Up buttons in order to enter the device’s recovery mode.
 A menu will appear on the menu, and you should use the Volume buttons to navigate through that menu and use the Power button to select the “wipe data/factory reset” option.